Pricing:

 - The site offers a range of plans for increased exposure, including "Job of the Week" and "Jobs Leaderboard."

-- Marketing Week Jobs offers a mobile app.
+- Marketing Week Jobs offers a mobile app for on-the-go recruitment.

 Cons: